grousetail/demoStreamba/README.md

 ### server.py
 This requires the Secrets.py included in the same location.
 This will be provided upon request.

-This code is used to run a flask server on the localhost:5000.
+This code is used to run a flask server on `localhost:5000`.
 If you are running this for the first time you will need to run

 `set FLASK_APP=server.py` - All code was run on windows.